-You can readily see that Atlanta's steps have been taken in some instances in compliance with court decisions, and in other instances the steps have been voluntary prior to any court action.
+Atlanta's steps have been taken in some instances in compliance with court decisions, and in other instances the steps have been voluntary prior to any court action.
 In each instance the action has resulted in white citizens relinquishing special privileges which they had enjoyed under the practices of racial discrimination.
-Each action also has resulted in the Negro citizen being given rights which all others previously had enjoyed and which he has been denied.
+Each action also has resulted in the Negro citizen being given rights which all others previously had enjoyed and which he has been that responsibility of the press (and by this I mean radio and television as well as the written press) is inseparable from freedom of the press.